 6ft.
 Microphone XLR Cable:

-There are a couple options available and I think the length of the chord should determine your choice.
+There are a couple of options available and I think the length of the chord should determine your choice.
 I would personally recommend a 6 ft. or longer cable.

 10 ft.
 Microphone XLR Cable: